Particular/NServiceBus.RavenDB/README.md

 ### Spinning up the necessary infrastructure

 This assumes docker and docker-compose are properly setup.
+It works currently on Windows with Docker Desktop but not on docker hosted in WSL2 only.

 1. [Acquire a developer license](https://ravendb.net/license/request/dev)
 1. Convert the multi-line license JSON to a single line JSON and set the `LICENSE` variable.
 Alternatively the license can be set using [an `.env` file](https://docs.docker.com/compose/environment-variables/).